-Industry trade shows are normally a ton of fun!
+As a bakery software manufacturer, we believe in the importance of attending food industry trade shows.
+Industry trade shows also happen to be a ton of fun!
 You get to pick up free swag, try new foods, talk to new people, and learn about up and coming trends.
-The food industry has the IBIE 2016 trade show in Las Vegas coming up on October 8th-11th, so we’ve decided to put together a list of the 8 most important reasons you should be attending an industry specific trade show.
+The food industry has the IBIE 2019 in Las Vegas coming up on September 8th – 11th, so we’ve decided to put together a list of the 8 most important reasons you should be attending a food industry specific trade show.

-Viewing software and machinery online is the industry norm.
+Viewing software and machinery online is the industry norm, although we may be a little biased since we are a bakery software manufacturer.
 It is very expensive to travel to different suppliers just to see their products, but most people (when given the opportunity) prefer to see a product in person while chatting face-to-face with the team who supports it.

 It’s tough to find time in your busy work and personal life for additional classes and organized discussion groups, but it’s important to continuously hone your skills and learn from others.
 Attending trade shows gives you the break necessary to be able to fit in an extra class or a thought-provoking discussion.